-In order for a resignation to be acknowledged, both a contractual and a non-contractual employee must submit the employee's signed letter of resignation (a formal, hard-copy letter and not an e-mail or other electronic form of communication) to the President's Office for acceptance (regardless of the notification period length), with a copy provided to both the employee's immediate supervisor and the Office of Human Resources.
+In order for a resignation to be acknowledged, both a contractual and a non-contractual employee must submit the employee's signed letter of resignation (a formal, hard-copy letter and not an e-mail or other electronic form of communication) to the employee's immediate supervisor.
+The supervisor shall submit the original copy to the President's Office for acceptance (regardless of the notification period length), with a copy provided to the Office of Human Resources.
 At a minimum, the letter of resignation must be dated, state that the employee is leaving, contain the resignation effective date, the employee's mailing address and include the employee's original signature.
 After acceptance has been granted, the President's Office will forward the original signed letter to the Office of Human Resources for further processing.
 (See Additional Steps)